Tiffany-Bergett/Data_projects_TripleTen/SuperStore Returns/README.md

     - `'orders'`: details all fields for each ordered item
     - `'returns'`: details all fields for each returned item

-#### Description:
-- 7 Tableau Visualizations, 1 Dashboard, and a 10-page Story Presentation
-- Includes data analysis, charts, dashboard, and Tableau story

 #### Assumptions:
 - Profits from sales are totaling in the negative.
 - There is one or more causes for negative profits directly related to orders and returns.
 - The operations department will need to make changes.

-#### Process:
-I first joined the sheets.
-Then I analyzed data using visualizations to determine what is causing returns.
-I built a dashboard for monitoring returns.
-Lastly, I created a Tableau story to present my findings.

 #### Findings:
 - There are several customers with unusually high return rates; Several customers have a return rate of 100%.